sdunlap-afit/afit_latex_devcontainer/README.md

 ## Random notes

 I have VSCode set to hide gitignore files to make things cleaner.
 This can cause confusion if you're not aware.
+You can change this in `.vscode/settings.json`.

 Gitignore in project directories (e.g., `alt_thesis_template/.gitignore`) excludes PDF files from the repo.
 Only directories with additional `.gitignore` files ignore PDFs.
 Make sure you are not committing copious numbers of large PDF files.
 PDFs that should be included in the repo are things like figures, not compiled documents.